-It is important that the Child Protection Policies and Procedures are followed by staff/volunteers at all time. i If Big Brothers Big Sisters staff are dissatisfied with the management of any situation regarding child protection concerns or incidents they should liaise with the Child Protection Coordinator.
-If staff are unhappy with the handling of a situation by the Child Protection Coordinator, further steps should be taken to ensure that the Big Brothers Big Sisters Board, and if relevant, the Police or Oranga Tamariki are notified of the complaint and take appropriate action.
+While it is important that the Child Protection Policies and Procedures are followed, if Big Brothers Big Sisters staff are dissatisfied with the management of any situation regarding child protection concerns or incidents staff should liaise with the Child Protection Coordinator.
+If staff are unhappy with the handling by the Child Protection Coordinator, further steps should be taken to ensure that the Big Brothers Big Sisters Board and if relevant, Police or Oranga Tamariki are notified and are taking appropriate action.